 Homemade bone broth soups are effective in restoring a healthy mucosal lining in the stomach.
 Bone broth is rich in collagen and gelatin, which have been shown to benefit people with ulcers.
 It’s also high in proline, a non-essential amino acid that is an important precursor for the formation of collagen.
 Bone broth also contains glutamine, an important metabolic fuel for intestinal cells that has been shown to benefit the gut lining in animal studies.
 See this article and this one for more information about the healing power of bone broth, and how to make it.

-Although I’m not big on supplements, as I explained above, I’m not averse to using them when they can be helpful – especially for short periods.
+Although I prefer obtaining nutrients from food whenever possible, , as I explained above, supplements are sometimes necessary – especially for short periods.
 Deglycyrrhizinated licorice (DGL) has been shown to be effective in treating gastric and duodenal ulcers, and works as well in this regard as Tagamet or Zantac, with far fewer side effects and no undesirable acid suppression.
 In animal studies, DGL has even been shown to protect the stomach lining against damage caused by aspirin and other NSAIDs.

 DGL works by raising the concentration of compounds called prostaglandins, which promote mucous secretion, stabilize cell membranes, and stimulate new cell growth – all of which contributes to a healthy gut lining.
 Both chronic stress and use of NSAIDs suppress prostaglandin production, so it is vital for anyone dealing with any type of digestive problem (including GERD) to find ways to manage their stress and avoid the use of NSAIDs as much as possible.